fmr-sesc/FMRCompanion_C/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project contains all required code for the inhouse FMRCompanion computer to assist the main PX4 flightcontroller.
-All code is written in python and ready to be implemented on a RasPi 5 according to the getting started section.
+All code is written in python and ready to be implemented on a RasPi 5 according to the getting started section. **Before developing new functionalitys for the RasPi or including new mavlink messages carefully read the General Workflow section below**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>